Design, Production, Sample Chapters

 Design and Production

-The large, 8.5 x 9 inch page format leaves generous room for the 1300 photographs and 200 technical drawings.
-The bindings will be sewn and cased for durability and to ensure the volumes open flat for ease of consultation.
-The boards will be covered with a high quality, tightly woven linen cloth and each volume will be individually slip cased.
+The large, 8.5 x 11 inch page format leaves generous room for the 1000 photographs and 300 technical drawings.
+The bindings are sewn and cased for durability and to ensure the volumes open flat for ease of consultation.
+The boards are covered with a high quality, tightly woven rayon cloth.

-In keeping with the conservation-minded principles governing the project, the book will be printed with soy-based inks on high quality, non-coated, acid-free, post-consumer recycled paper that is 100% ancient-forest free, processed chlorine-free.
+In keeping with the conservation-minded principles governing the project, all materials and suppliers are Forest Stewardship Council certified.
+The book is printed with vegetable oil-based and alcohol-free inks on high quality, archival, 100% recycled paper that is ancient-forest friendly and processed chlorine-free.

 Sample Chapters